Phoenicians Give Birth to a New Fruit in Phoenicia: The Olive!

 The new fruit of Olive, with the production of its precious oil, was one them.
 They shared it like they did with their Alphabet in view to facilitate communication.
 As history recorded, that same Alphabet was adopted by the Greeks, and implemented to unite the too many different dialects of their islands.

-The Alphabet, in fact, was created by the Semitic-spoken Canaanite Phoenicians, and is not of Latin origin as some assume, and certainly not Arabic.
+The Alphabet, in fact, was created by the Semitic-spoken Canaanite Phoenicians, and is not of Latin or Arabic origin as some assume.

 The Phoenicians and Greece